deanishe/alfred-workflow/_sources/tutorial_1.txt

     counting is involved.

-Now Alfred has created the Workflow, we can open it up and add our script.
+Now Alfred has created the workflow, we can open it up and add our script.
-Right-click on your Workflow in the list on the left and choose **Show in Finder**.
+Right-click on your workflow in the list on the left and choose **Show in Finder**.

 .. image:: _static/screen6_show_in_finder.png